minjeong94/minjeong.github.io/index.md

   </tr>
 </table>

 Hello!
-I am a third-year Ph.D. student in the Economics Department at the University of Georgia.
+I am a forth-year Ph.D. student in the Food Science and Technology Department at the University of Georgia.

-My research interests are Labor Economics and Econometrics.
-The focus of my recent studies is to employ panel data to find the effects of the Venezuelan crisis on the Brazilian job market.
-On the econometrics side, how difference-in-differences models behave with time-varying covariates.
-I also contributed to the R coding of Scott Cunningham’s The Mixtape and investigated the causal effects of police interventions in Rio’s slums on crime.
+My research interests are Food Metabolomics,  Food Processing, and Application of Machine Learning Algorithms for food science field.
+The focus of my recent studies is to evaluate the quality of pecan color and scab resistance using metabolomic analysis combined with machine learning algorithms.
+In terms of food processing, which was my master's thesis, I've worked on how whole wheat flour quality can be differentiated by enzyme treatment, milling methods, and cultivar genotyupe.
+I also performed sensory analysis, including both consumer test and quantitative descriptive analysis (QDA) with diverse food products, such as steamed rice, tea, wheat beer, etc.

 **<a href="files/Sant_Anna_CV.pdf">Curriculum Vitae</a>**